xillio/the-definitive-guide/02-developing-constructs/00-chapter2.md

 ### Every Expression has Every Type
 That's right, every single expression has every type.
 This means that every expression has a String, Number and Boolean representation.
-This is how we try to overcome the continuous casting between those types.

 **Type**    **String**            **Boolean**                  **Number**
 ---------   -------------------   --------------------------   -------------------------------